 - Will your flooring appeal to future buyers?
 While installing a particularly exotic flooring material may bring you joy now, think about whether it will appeal to potential buyers when it comes time to sell your townhouse.
 Even if you plan to remain in your townhome for many years, chances are that you’ll eventually want to sell and attract buyers.

 - Is the material easy to install?
 Will you need to wait weeks for your material to be custom cut and fit?
 Rare tiles or elaborate parquet patterns take time to design and install.
-If you’d like to have your flooring installed quickly, consider options like carpet, vinyl or locking laminate flooring.
+If you’d like your flooring installed quickly, consider options like carpet, luxury vinyl or locking laminate flooring.

 - What is your subfloor made of?
 The material that supports your current flooring will determine the types of materials you can install on top of it.
 For instance, if the subfloor is concrete, you will need to install a material that can handle moisture.
 If the subfloor is clean plywood, on the other hand, you can install almost any flooring material.
-If you are updating your flooring, you will likely have to remove the existing flooring, especially if it’s carpet or damaged material.
-However, you can often install new flooring materials over tile, hardwood, and some other materials.
+If you are updating your flooring, you will likely have to remove the existing floor, especially if it’s carpet or damaged material.
+However, you can often install new flooring over tile, hardwood, and other materials.

 - Do you foresee any lifestyle changes that could affect your decision?
 You should consider your future plans when picking a flooring material.
 Will you have a toddler or pet running around?
 Could you be running a business from your home?